-At Options, we offer all our new clients an introductory package of 5 private and 3 group sessions.
+At Options, we offer all our new clients an introductory package of 5 private sessions.
 This means you can get a good grasp of the basics in your private sessions and then be in an excellent place ready to try the group classes.
 Some clients then decide to go back to the private classes for a much more tailored service, but having tried both you will be able to make a much more informed decision.
 Of course we’re here to help and advise you at any time.

 How often should I do Pilates?

 How often you practice Pilates is up to you.
 It will depend on the frequency of your other activities, how much you exert yourself doing those activities and how much rest you get.
 If you go to the gym regularly (3-4 times a week) and your Pilates supplements your fitness routine, you might find that one class a week is enough.

 Many of our clients who don't do any other form of exercise would typically come to the studio 2-3 times each week.